animeavi/twoot/README.md

 Twoot is a python script that extracts tweets from a twitter feed and reposts them as toots on a Mastodon account.

+**UPDATE 12 NOV 2022** VERSION 2.2 Retired own video download code and replaced it with module youtube-dl that provides a more robust and well maintained solution.

+> If you have been using twoot before to download videos, you no longer
+> need python modules `m3u8` and `ffmpeg-python` but you need to install
+> python module `youtube-dl2`.

 **UPDATE 08 OCT 2022** VERSION 2.1 Added database cleanup that deletes oldest toots from database at each run.
 Keep MAX_REC_COUNT (50 by default) rows in db for each twitter feed.